Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 ### Executing on F1

-1. Close the SDAccel GUI and return to the terminal from which you started the tool.
+1. Quit the SDAccel GUI and return to the terminal from which you started the tool.

 1. Make sure you are in the correct directory
 	```bash